Goethe's Sicilian Journey

 “all the more ready to yield to a desire of mine which had been growing ever stronger: namely, to take the magnificent scenery which surrounded me, the sea, the islands, the harbours, and bring it to life in noble poetic images, to compose in their presence and out of them a more homogenous and harmonious work than any I had written before.
 The purity of the sky, the tang of the sea air, the haze which, as it were, dissolved mountains, sky and sea into one element—all these were food for my thoughts.”

 It’s a description that could well be applied to the view from Belmond Villa Sant’Andrea.
-Stand on your terrace and take in the stunning surrounds: the thin strip of land connecting Mazzarò Bay to Isola Bella; the crystal clear Ionian Sea; the flowering bougainvillea.
+Stand on your terrace and take in the stunning surrounds: the curve of the shore; the crystal clear Ionian Sea; the flowering bougainvillea.
 You may well feel inspired.
 Goethe certainly did.

 Indeed, this sense of brilliance has been echoed by many of our guests.
 From Dumas to Dali, Wagner to Wilde, visiting artists have left profoundly changed.